drewesk/drewesk/README.md

 My name is Drew, and I'm a self-taught computer scientist interested in all things Node.js & Data Science!
 As a young kid I learned about computers by tinkering with MSDOS and infamous flood-pinging attacks (white-hat of course).
 My uncle had worked for Microsoft as a Senior Dev and was generous enough to teach me concepts of C#.
 Over time my thirst for knowledge grew and thus the lifelong exploration began.

+My code employs TDD, OOP concepts, modular refactors, and other conventions of the industry.

 ![profile view count](https://komarev.com/ghpvc/?username=drewesk)